maulikmadhavi/dev_person_website_maulikmadhavi.github.io/index.md

 ## About Me

 Maulik Madhavi has been associated with the speech signal processing field since 2010.
 He received a Ph.D. degree in Information and Communication Systems from the Dhirubhai Ambani Institute of Information and Communication Technology (DA‑IICT) in Gandhinagar, India, in 2017.
-He received an M.Tech. degree in ICT with a specialization in Communication Systems from DA‑IICT in Gandhinagar, India.
+He completed an M.Tech. degree in ICT with a specialization in Communication Systems from DA‑IICT in Gandhinagar, India.

-He was part of the Department of Electronics and Information Technology (DeIT) sponsored consortium project “Development of a Prosodically Guided Phonetic Engine for Searching Speech Databases in Indian Languages” from April 2012 to June 2014 (two years and three months).
-During his master’s and doctoral studies at DA‑IICT, he served as a teaching assistant/tutor for eight different courses from August 2009 to April 2012 and again from July 2014 to May 2017.
+He was part of the Department of Electronics and Information Technology (DeIT) sponsored consortium project "Development of a Prosodically Guided Phonetic Engine for Searching Speech Databases in Indian Languages" from April 2012 to June 2014.
+During his master's and doctoral studies at DA‑IICT, he served as a teaching assistant and tutor for eight courses from August 2009 to April 2012 and July 2014 to May 2017.

-He was a research fellow from December 2017 to April 2021 at the National University of Singapore (NUS).
-He also mentored seven NUS graduate students on their final‑year projects (FYPs) and one master’s student.
-Please refer to this link for relevant materials.
-He was involved in several research projects on spoken‑dialogue systems for autonomous vehicles and on speech recognition for healthcare.
+He was a research fellow at the National University of Singapore (NUS) from December 2017 to April 2021, where he mentored eight graduate and master's students on their final‑year projects.
+His research focused on spoken‑dialogue systems for autonomous vehicles and speech recognition for healthcare applications.

 Since April 2021, he has worked as a video analytics researcher at NCS Pte.
-Ltd. He is actively researching generative‑AI projects aimed at improving vision systems.
-He is involved in the in‑house no‑code platform KaICC [kaicc](https://kaicc.kaisense.co)), where he has contributed to algorithms and model development for vision-model training and inference.
+Ltd., focusing on generative AI projects for vision systems.
+He contributes to the in‑house no‑code platform KaICC, developing algorithms and models for vision-model training and inference.

-He received an IAPR (International Association for Pattern Recognition) travel scholarship for presenting a joint paper at the 2012 International Conference on Biometrics (ICB 2012) in Delhi, India.
+He received an IAPR (International Association for Pattern Recognition) travel scholarship for presenting at the 2012 International Conference on Biometrics (ICB 2012) in Delhi, India.

 ## Research Interests
 - Spoken information retrieval